JustinHoyt/PoshPlus/README.md

 - Once ConEmu starts open the settings and find the `Main Console Font` and `Alternative Console Font` settings
     - Change both of them to `Meslo LG M for Powerline`
     - This font comes installed with the installation script
+    - <b>If you do not change the font, the powerline symbols will render as a question marks<b>